metoikos/hapi-moon/README.md

     }
 ```

-Let's say you want to implement authentication to your SPA then auth/login handler
+Let's say you want to implement authentication to your SPA
-should be like this.
+then your auth/login handler should be like this.

 ```js
 exports.login = {